 Project managers have a lot of responsibilities.
-It’s their job to ensure projects succeed on time and in a budget.
-It’s a job that requires managing a lot of moving parts, making project decisions in advance and on the fly.
+It’s their job to ensure projects succeed on time and within budget.
+It’s a job that requires managing a lot of moving parts, with PMs making project decisions in advance and on the fly.

 Resource utilization can be a formula for success.
-In this blog we’ll be looking at the benefits of resource utilization and how you can make sure you’re getting the most out of all the resources available to you.
+In this article we’ll be looking at the benefits of resource utilization and how you can make sure you’re getting the most out of all the resources available to you.

 These processes might sound similar, but they have some slight and important differences:

 Both processes are key to achieving project success, however resource utilization is often undervalued.
-Creating a robust framework for assessing the quality of existing resources might seem complicated, but with the right tools it can be easy.
+Creating a robust framework for assessing the conditions of existing resources might seem complicated, but with the right tools it can be easy.
 Once you’ve decided on the budget and resources available, and the metrics you want to use to measure efficiency, you can implement resource management into your projects.

 Resource utilization, ultimately, helps you make the most of your available resources: